 The data in the upper row of Fig. 2 indicate that localization responses were biased relative to the actual target locations.
-The frontal context data (circles) were biased laterally by approximately 5 to 13°, while the lateral context data (triangles) were biased by -5 to 5°.
-Such "global" response biases are common in localization experiments and arise from a combination of factors including the response method (Kopčo et al., 2015).
-Since we did not measure a no-context baseline, the analysis here is focused on differences in the bias depending on the context, as this difference is expected to not be influenced by factors like response method.
-The clearest effect shown in the upper panels of Fig. 2 is that the responses with frontal contexts are always biased more laterally than the responses with lateral contexts (triangles fall under circles in all three panels, confirmed by the main effect of Adaptor location in Exp.
-1).
-This effect is overall stronger for the complex context than the simple context, particularly near the adaptor locations (blue circles are above the red circles especially for the targets at 11-34°; blue triangles are below the red triangles especially for the targets at 56-79°; significant Context type x Adaptor location and Context type x Target location interactions).
-Because this pattern is approximately symmetric and complementary (dominated by the frontal adaptor for frontal targets and the lateral adaptor for lateral targets), the differences between frontal and lateral adaptor contexts are approximately target-location independent (corresponding red lines are approximately parallel, as are the corresponding blue lines; Context type x Target location x Adaptor location interaction is not significant).
-Before comparing the results across the rooms, note that the results in panels A and B are very similar, i.e., that the subgroup of participants who also participated in Exp.
-2 is representative of the larger group.
-Panels B and C show that the effect of context was also modulated by the room in which the stimuli were presented, and the ANOVA further suggests that the room effect changed over time (4-way Context type x Room x Subrun x Adaptor location and 2-way Subrun x Adaptor location interactions).
-These interactions did not include the Target location factor, suggesting again that the important features of CP are approximately target-location independent.
+The frontal context data (circles) were biased laterally by approximately $5^{\circ}-13^{\circ}$ , while the lateral context data (triangles) were biased by -5 to $5^{\circ}$ .
+Such "global" response biases are common in localization experiments and arise from a combination of factors, including the response method (Kopčo et al., 2015).
+Since we did not measure a no-context baseline, the analysis here is focused on differences in the bias, depending on the context, as this difference was not expected to be influenced by factors like response method.
+The clearest effect shown in the upper panels of Fig. 2 is that the responses with frontal contexts are always biased more laterally than the responses with lateral contexts (triangles fall under circles in all three panels, confirmed by the main effect of adaptor location).
+This effect is overall stronger for the complex context than the simple context, particularly near the adaptor locations (blue circles are above the red circles, especially for the targets at $11^{\circ}-34^{\circ}$ ; blue triangles are below the red triangles, especially for the targets at $56^{\circ}-79^{\circ}$ ; significant context type × adaptor location and context type × target location interactions).
+Because this pattern is approximately symmetric and complementary (dominated by the frontal adaptor for frontal targets and the lateral adaptor for lateral targets), the differences between frontal and lateral adaptor contexts are approximately target location-independent (corresponding red lines are approximately parallel, as are the corresponding blue lines; context type × target location × adaptor location interaction is not significant).

+Before comparing the results across the rooms, note that the results in panels A and B are very similar, i.e., that the subgroup of participants who also participated in experiment 2 is representative of the larger group.
+Panels B and C show that the effect of context was also modulated by the room in which the stimuli were presented, and the ANOVA further suggests that the room effect changed over time (four-way context type $\times$ room $\times$ subrun $\times$ adaptor location and two-way subrun $\times$ adaptor location interactions).
+These interactions did not include the target location factor, suggesting again that the important features of CP are approximately target location-independent.